xwmx/nb/README.md

 ```

 Notebooks are listed above the line, with the current notebook
 highlighted and/or underlined, depending on terminal capabilities.
-By default,
-`nb ls` includes a footer with example commands for easy reference.
-The
+`nb ls` also includes a footer with example commands for easy reference.
-notebook header and command reference footer can be configured or hidden with
+The notebook header and command footer can be configured or hidden with
 `nb settings header` and `nb settings footer`.

 Notes from the current notebook are listed in the order they were last